 The University of Virginia School of Medicine and School of Nursing designates this live activity for a maximum of 1 AMA PRA Category 1 Credit.TM Physicians should claim only the credit commensurate with the extent of their participation in the activity.
 The University of Virginia School of Medicine and School of Nursing awards 1 contact hour for nurses who participate in this educational activity and complete the post activity evaluation.

-The University of Virginia School of Nursing awards 1 hour of participation (consistent with the designated number of AMA PRA Category 1 Credit(s)TM or ANCC contact hours) to a participation (consistent with completes this educational activity.
-The University of Virginia School of Medicine and School of Nursing maintains a record of participation for six (6) years.
+The University of Virginia School of Medicine and School of Nursing awards 1 hour of participation (consistent with the designated number of AMA PRA Category 1 Credit(s) or ANCC contact hours) to a participant who successfully completes this educational activity.
+The University of Virginia School of Medicine and School of Nursing maintains a